nf-core/website/markdown/mentorships.md

 ### Application process

-Applications for Round 2 will open on October 1st.
-Please check back soon for updates!
+Applications for Round 2 are now open!

 <!-- _Applications are now closed.
 Those who have applied will hear from us soon.
 Thank you!_ -->

-Please submit an application using the forms below.
+Please submit an application using the forms below before November 1 to be considered for the program.
 Applications will be judged on both individual merits and also on the appropriate pairing between mentors and mentees.

 <p class="text-center"><a href="https://forms.gle/oXgDDwGPUHV6nMYk8" class="btn btn-success btn-lg text-center" target="_blank">Apply here <i class="fas fa-external-link"></i></a></p>